GrgoMariani/Python-Automata-Based-Programming-Paradigm/README/examples/example4.md

 - First let's take care of importing everything we will need:
     ```python
     from automatabpp import *
-    from comparisons import COMPARISONS # a helper class for comparison lambda functions
     import math, time                   # we'll use this to simulate our readings
     ```